christine33-creator/wireguard_k8/README.md

 - **Secure communication between applications**: Establish secure connections between applications running in different Pods or namespaces.
 - **Service mesh integration**: Integrate with service mesh solutions for additional traffic management and security features.

+## Solution: --agent-identifiers
+In this solution, the metrics server pod will now have its own konnectivity agent sidecar.
+By default, one set of agents handling all traffic.
+But in this case, the sidecar will ensure direct connectivity between the API server and Metrics Server.
+The implemention steps are:
+- Add `\proxy-agent` container to the metrics server pod
+- Set the agent identifier to `ipv4=$POD_IP`
+- In this case API server resolves to the IP before connecting to konnectivity, so we can expose the pod IP via the downward API
+- Because of the way these agent identifiers work, if that connectivity agent sidecar is broken somehow and can't start, then it will never register itself with connectivity server.

 ## Troubleshooting

 ### Common Issues and Solutions